sunrise-php/docs/docs/sunrise/awesome-skeleton/README.md

 php bin/app
 ```

-The result of running this command should be something similar to the screenshot below.
+The result of running this command should look similar to the screenshot below:

 ![Screenshot](/media/cli-screenshot.png)